 • Data sovereignty: If your organization has strict data governance policies, Pinecone BYOC can help ensure that all data is stored and processed locally and does not leave your security perimeter.

-• Data residency: The standard Pinecone managed service can be deployed in several AWS cloud regions.
+• Data residency: The standard Pinecone managed service can be deployed in several AWS or GCP cloud regions.
 If your organization has specific data residency or latency constraints that require you to deploy in regions that Pinecone does not yet support, Pinecone BYOC gives you that flexibility.

 Architecture